2025 Solar Incentives Guide for Tittabawassee, MI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as equipment, accessories and labor.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum amount you can claim.

 State & Local Solar Incentives